SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Column_and_Bar_chart.md

    - *Bars*: Allows you to select which data should determine the size of the bars in the chart.
 Multiple bars can be selected.

-   From DataMiner 10.3.9/10.4.0 onwards, the following setting is available:

-   - *Advanced* \> *Empty Result message*: Allows you to specify a custom message that is displayed when the query returns no results. <!-- RN 37173 -->

    > [!NOTE]
    > From DataMiner 10.3.7/10.4.0 onwards, when you add a query to the component, the label and bars will automatically be configured. <!-- RN 36229 -->

+   From DataMiner 10.3.9/10.4.0 onwards, the following setting is available:

+   - *Advanced* \> *Empty Result message*: Allows you to specify a custom message that is displayed when a query returns no results. <!-- RN 37173 -->

 1. Optionally, fine-tune the component layout.
 In the *Component* > *Layout* tab, the following options are available if the chart is not used with queries data input: